diokhann/AirsoftAssistant/README.md

 1. **Search and scrape**: The script will search the web for a given term, scrape content from the top 5 unique URLs, summarize the findings, and generate a description using OpenAI's GPT-3 API.
 2. **Read from summary.txt**: The script will only read the content from `summary.txt` and generate a description using OpenAI's GPT-3 API.

 **It is possible, that the results of web searches due to unrecognized formatting won't give meaningful output, however the links provided usually appear valid.
-On this occasion, copy and paste manually relevant descriptions found on the web (it should not be longer than 300-400 words) and paste into summary.txt, then run the scrip again choosing option 2.**
+On this occasion, copy and paste manually relevant descriptions found on the web (it should not be longer than 300-400 words) and paste into summary.txt, then run the script again choosing option 2.**

 The generated description, along with the URLs used (if any), will be saved in the `description.txt` file.